 Bypassing Point 7970

-Going around the high point turned out to be more direct than I had expected.
-Then we were on a steady incline in the final 800′ up to the top.
-There contained to be more choss and loose rocks en route.
+Going around the high point was more direct than I had anticipated.
+Then that put us on a steady incline in the final 800′ to the obscure summit.
+As with the rest of the ridgeline, there were more choss and loose rocks en route.

-The west gully that led up to the top was perhaps the climb’s crux for the dogs.
-But I just needed to guide them through the big rocks instead of following my steps.
-Glad we didn’t have any issues.
+The west gully leading to the top was perhaps the climb’s crux for the dogs.
+But I only needed to guide them through the big rocks so they wouldn’t follow my steps.
+So glad that they could go past that point.

 See more trip photos here.